kytrinyx/therapeutic-refactoring/README.md

 Each step in the process of first adding characterization tests and then refactoring has been committed separately.

+### Add Characterization Tests

+Basic assumption: The code works.
+Whatever it is doing now is the correct behavior.

+Inputs and outputs are unknown.
+Lean on the tests by using a stub for the inputs, and some arbitrary expectation in the assertion.

+* Failing tests tell you which inputs are missing.
+Add these to the stub.
+* When all the inputs are in place, the assertion will fail, telling you what the output should look like.
+* Go through the code and inspect the details.
+Choose better inputs to exercise the code.
+* Call each branch of every conditional from a test.

+### Perform Refactoring

+This uses the prescription *Replace Method with Method Object* from Martin Fowler's book _Refactoring_.

+* Create a class
+* Add an initializer that takes the same arguments as the method
+* Create an attribute on the class for each of the arguments
+* Copy/paste the method in, and change the method signature to not take any arguments
+* Replace the body of the old method with a call to the new one
+* Extract each chunk of code that can be identified as being a sub-step, naming these appropriately
+* Identify and delete codejunk (see below)
+* Play the game of *Five Differences*.
+Sometimes this doesn't show you anything useful, but occasionally it gives you a new perspective and some new ideas.

+Remember to run the tests at every step.

 ## Codejunk

 A loan word from the field of information design, inspired by Edward Tufte's